I got my hands on 4 South Vista Deck tickets

 |Riding the shuttle to the Snake Pit

-pm.
-ET and I finished watching the rest of season two of Game of
+We then finished watching the rest of season two of Game of Thrones.

 1. Lightly shut the door.